Criteria and restrictions to access reception conditions

 Greek Council for Refugees Visit Website

-Article 59 par.
-1 of the Asylum Code[1] provides that the competent authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of material reception conditions.
+Article 59 (1) Asylum Code provides that the competent authority for the reception of asylum seekers in cooperation with competent government agencies, international organisations and certified social actors shall ensure the provision of material reception conditions.
 These conditions must ‘secure an adequate standard of living for asylum seekers that ensures their subsistence and protects their physical and mental health, based on the respect of human dignity’.
-As per the same article, the same standard of living is guaranteed for asylum seekers in detention.
-Special care is provided for those with special reception needs.[2]
+As per the same article, the same standard of living is to be guaranteed for asylum seekers in detention.
+Special care is to be provided for those with special reception needs.[1]

 Asylum seekers are entitled to reception conditions from the time they submit an asylum application and throughout the asylum procedure.
 As regards children, reception conditions apply to minors, unaccompanied or not, and to separated minors, regardless of whether they have submitted an application for international protection.[2]
 In case of status recognition, reception conditions are terminated (with a few exceptions) within 30 days of the notification of the positive decision.
 In the specific case of UAM, this time limit starts counting from the time they reach adulthood.[3]

-Delays in accessing reception continued to be reported in 2022, on account of chronic delays in accessing asylum on the mainland, which have intensified during the year and have persisted even after the substitution of the skype registration system with the MoMA’s new electronic platform in the summer of 2022.[5]
-During the months preceding the new platform becoming operational, and by contrast to temporary protection applications (which with scarce exceptions were registered in a timely manner) access to asylum from the mainland for people that hadn’t undergone first reception procedures became a near impossibility, leaving many applicants in a state of legal limbo.
-Yet even after the new platform became operational, delays of months in the scheduling of (asylum) registration appointments, which on several occasions were also unavailable via the new platform, continued hindering access to asylum and concomitantly reception.[6]
+That being said, delays in accessing reception continued to be reported in 2023, on account of chronic delays in accessing asylum on the mainland, which have persisted even after the substitution of the skype registration system with the MoMA’s new electronic platform in the summer of 2022 (also see Access to the procedure on the mainland).[8]
+During the months preceding the new platform’s operationalisation, and by contrast to temporary protection applications (who, with scarce exceptions, were all registered in a timely manner), access to asylum from the mainland for people who had not undergone first reception procedures became a near impossibility, leaving many applicants in a state of legal limbo.
+Yet, as noted elsewhere,[9] even after its operationalisation, the online platform has been frequently unavailable/not functioning and, when functional, it has been observed that appointments for the full registration of an application are often granted many months later.[10]
+These delays, which have persisted in Malakasa RIC during the first months of 2024 as well,[11] have resulted in applicants’ frequent inability to access asylum procedures for prolonged periods of time, during which they do not enjoy any of the rights granted to them by their status as applicants, including access to reception.

 [1] Article 59(1) Asylum Code.